Netbeheer-Nederland/gen-linkml-profile/README.md

 Options:
-  -c, --class-name TEXT  Class(es) to profile  [required] --data-product         Generate the logical model for a data product --skip-opt             Do not process any ranges that are on an optional
+  -c, --class-name TEXT  Class(es) to profile  [required] --skip-opt             Do not process any ranges that are on an optional
                          slot
   --fix-doc              Normalise documentation by removing newlines